 Tips for Taking Care of Your Container

 The average lifespan of a storage container is around 25-30 years.
-That being said, how well a container holds up over time largely depends on the level of care it receives.
-If a container is left to sit in the same spot with little to no attention, it will likely deteriorate a lot faster than one that is frequently inspected and maintained.
+The level of care you give your container will determine how well it will hold up over the years.
+However, letting your container sit in the same spot with little to no attention will cause premature deterioration.
 “But just what does it mean to ‘maintain’ a container?”
 You may be wondering.
-We’ve compiled a shortlist of tips to care for your container to help get you started!
+See our specific care tips below!

 Remove Rust and Other Unsightly Spots – If rust got to your container before you could, don’t stress!
-There are several things you can do to clean the area and ultimately help lengthen its lifespan.
+You can do several things to clean the area and help lengthen its lifespan.
 One option is removing the rust via an angle grinder or sandblaster.
-This method works especially well in instances of medium to heavy rust.
-When dealing with mild rust patches, however, a scrap of sandpaper, steel wool or a wire brush should suffice.
+This method works exceptionally well in instances of medium to heavy rust.
+However, a scrap of sandpaper, steel wool, or a wire brush should suffice when dealing with mild rust patches.
 We recommend starting with a wire brush and slowly transitioning to sandpaper for a clean, smooth finish.

 After removing the rust, you can start prepping the surface for paint.
 First, you will need to buy or borrow a pressure washer.
 Run the water over the affected area to remove any spots you may have missed.
-Then, take a cloth or sponge soaked in vinegar and rub the solution over the surface.
-This will remove any remaining rust, grease, grit and grime.
-Once your cargo container is completely dry, it is ready to repaint!
-You can cover the area in whatever color you want; just remember to use marine-grade paint.
-This oil-based paint is known for its strength, durability and water-proof properties.
+Then, rub the solution over the surface with a cloth or sponge soaked in vinegar.
+This will remove any remaining rust, grease, grit, and grime.
+Once your cargo container is completely dry, it is ready to be repainted!
+You can cover the area in whatever color you want; remember to use marine-grade paint.
+This oil-based paint is known for its strength, durability, and water-proof properties.

 Conduct a Quick Roof Inspection – Just as the walls of your container need regular care, so does its roof.
 The best way to make sure it’s in top condition is by conducting a quick inspection.
 The main thing you’ll want to be on the lookout for are cracks, holes or gaps.
 These will all need to be repaired.
 Luckily, you can usually do this yourself using a patch and peel product.
 However, if you don’t own anything like this, you can also perform repairs using grommets (for smaller holes) or aluminum and roofing tar (for larger holes).
 Note: all holes will need to be patched prior to painting.

-In addition to repairing holes, your roof inspection should also include clearing the area of any leaves, branches or snow.
+Your roof inspection should include repairing holes and clearing the area of leaves, branches, and snow.
 Removing these items will help relieve any unnecessary stress on the structure, ensuring it doesn’t bend or break.

-Test Hinges – The walls and roof of your container can be in top condition, but if your doors don’t work as they should, then the container won’t be very useful.
+Test Hinges—Your container’s walls and roof can be in top condition, but if its doors don’t work as they should, the container won’t be very useful.
 That’s why it is vital to lubricate the hinges regularly.
 Doing so ensures the doors open and close smoothly and don’t lock up.

 Check Seals – At least once a year, you’ll also want to check the seals on your doors and windows.
-It is your responsibility to replace any that have started to tear, dent or warp.
+You are responsible for replacing any that have started to tear, dent, or warp.
 Otherwise, they will not be as effective in protecting against the elements.
 Luckily, this is a relatively easy and affordable fix.
-And once you’re done, your doors and windows should be set for the next few years.
+Your doors and windows will be set for the next few years now!

-Have an Electrician Inspect Your Refrigeration – For cold storage containers such as our reefer or Ice-Cubz model, you’ll also need to seek regular inspections.
-Set an appointment with your local electrician and have them check over all components to make sure they are in top condition.
+Have an Electrician Inspect Your Refrigeration—You’ll also need to seek regular inspections for cold storage containers such as our reefer or Ice-Cubz model.
+Set an appointment with your local electrician and have them check over all components to ensure they are in top condition.
 If you happen to find an issue in your search, feel free to call us at (877) 391-4064.
 We offer 24/7 technical support 364 days a year!

 Learn More

 As you can see, a lot goes into caring for your container.
 But don’t let that scare you!
 The reward far outweighs the work.
 And if you follow the eight steps outlined above, your container can have a long and healthy life.
 Furthermore, we’re here to offer you our support.
-So if any questions or concerns come up when caring for your container, you can give us a call!
-Our office is open from 7 AM–5 PM Monday through Friday.
-And our facility is based out of 1069 Township Road 1950 East, Smithshire, IL 61478.
+So, if any questions or concerns arise when caring for your container, you can call us!
+Our office is open from 7 AM–5 PM, Monday through Friday.
+Our facility is located at 1069 Township Road 1950 East, Smithshire, IL 61478.
 Thanks for reading!